raspberrypilearning/lamp-web-server-with-wordpress/en/step_3.md

 language: bash
 line_numbers: false
 ---
-sudo geany index.php
+sudo thonny index.php
 --- /code ---

 --- /task ---

 --- task ---
-In the Geany code editor, type this PHP code into the file and save it.
+In the Thonny code editor, type this PHP code into the file and save it.

 --- code ---
 ---